 This institution makes its current catalog and current program brochures available to the public at no charge.
-Individuals who wish to obtain a copy can make arrangements by simply calling the school's office.
+Individuals who wish to obtain a copy can make arrangements by simply calling the school's office or visiting our website.

 Instructional Location